yourwelcomematt/matt-obsidian-vault/Photography/Lenses/Types of Lenses.md

 ## Zoom/Telephoto Lenses

-- Have a focal length range, allowing them to zoom in by adjusting various lens elements
+- Have a variable focal length, allowing them to zoom in or out by adjusting various lens elements
 - E.g. 18-55mm
 - Advantages
 	- More versatile, as you can shoot a wide range of focal lengths without having to change your lens